-materials that are determined to be commercially in "short supply" in the United States.
+also considerable debate over the expansion from the CBTPA of the "short-supply" list.
+This is the list of goods given duty-free access if made from materials that are determined to be commercially in "short supply" in the United States.
 The CAFTA-DR may also increase U.S. exports of textiles, which have risen significantly under CBTPA.
-On balance, however, the USITC study estimated that it "will likely have a negligible impact on U.S. production or employment."34
+On balance, however, the USITC study estimated that it "will likely have a negligible impact on U.S. production or employment."

-Concerns raised by certain sectors of the textile and apparel industry required assurances from the Bush Administration before support would be given to the CAFTA-DR. Promises were made to: 1) change the rules of origin for textiles and apparel to require that all pocketings and linings come from the CAFTA-DR countries (rather than third party countries like China); 2) negotiate a new stricter customs enforcement agreement with Mexico before the CAFTA-DR cumulation rules take effect allowing Mexican inputs to be used in CAFTA-DR textile and apparel products; and 3) require Nicaragua to increase use of U.S. fabric to qualify as duty-free under their tariff preference levels.
-These are not part of the formal CAFTA-DR, but may be expected to be implemented nonetheless.35
+Concerns raised by certain sectors of the textile and apparel industry required assurances from the Bush Administration before support would be given to the CAFTA-DR. Promises were made to: (1) change the rules of origin for textiles and apparel to require that all pocketings and linings come from the CAFTA-DR countries (rather than third party countries like China); (2) negotiate a new stricter customs enforcement agreement with Mexico before the CAFTA-DR cumulation rules take effect allowing Mexican inputs to be used in CAFTA-DR textile and apparel products; and (3) require Nicaragua to increase use of U.S. fabric to qualify as duty-free under their tariff preference levels.
+These assurances are not part of the formal CAFTA-DR, but have been implemented nonetheless.